samsonslice/VanillaMacros/README.md

 # VanillaMacros

-For these macros to work you will the following Addons installed:
+For these macros to work you will need the following Addons installed:

 - Supermacro
 - LazyPig Multibox